Frontier Accord

 Leaderboard

-- The lobby leaderboard records winning campaigns on this host and ranks them by Accord Score.
+- The lobby leaderboard records the top 100 winning campaigns on this host and ranks them by Accord Score.

 - Accord Score rewards harder AI, more opponents, human opponents, captures, player eliminations, completed continents, armies defeated, and the largest captured army stack.

-- Accord Score subtracts for turns taken, battle time, and armies lost, so a fast Easy win will not automatically outrank a hard-fought Hardest victory.
+- Accord Score subtracts for turns taken, battle time, and armies lost, so a fast Easy win will not automatically outrank a hard-fought Grand Master victory.

 - Demo Mode games are not ranked, so computer-only showcases will not fill the human leaderboard.